null

 I'm vigorously typing "hello.
 I received my purchase today and I'm a little confused.
 The makeup is broken and from last century.
 The purses are wet and covered in black mold and the panties smell like rubber farts.
 Can you please ask the two dudes in the van to turn around and load this back up?".

 Now let me explain, this is early 2006.
 Back then eBay was still new and in favor of sellers because ebay wasn't a greedy a**hole yet.
 Back then there wasn't really any major-major-major "rules" online because mainstream eCommerce, as a whole, was brand-spanking-new and the main concern was sellers not shipping stuff or shipping counterfeits.
 Nobody really considered issues like thongs for babies, cosmetics older than your child and moldy crossbody bags.
-Back then, as long as the seller could show it was Delivered, the buyer was out of luck.
+Back then, as long as the seller could show it was Delivered the buyer was out of luck.
 It took companies a couple more years to realize that sellers can be scammers too.
 PLUS, I had made another massive mistake...

 Although I bought the cheap panties through eBay, the seller had contacted me by phone outside of eBay and convinced me to add on the purses and makeup.
-He was like, "Yo!
+He was like, "Hey!
 Thanks for buying these underwears!
 We also have these other phenomenal pallets for SUPER MEGA CHEAP and we could add them on for ya!
 No added shipping cost!
-We haven't had a chance to list them yet but you will LOVE them" and, in a moment of total ignorance, I was basically like "Please take every cent I have".
+We haven't had a chance to list them yet but you will LOVE them" and, in a moment of total ignorance, I was basically like "Please take every last cent I have".

-It is safe to say, this experience was filled with "Life Lessons" for me... as well as a 6-foot-high pile of sexy underwear for toddlers in my living room.
+It's safe to say, this experience was filled with "Life Lessons" for me... as well as a 6-foot-high pile of sexy underwear for toddlers in my living room.
 Yes, I can absolutely assure you that I cried myself to sleep that night.

-After a few days the seller responds and hes like...
+After a few days the seller responds and he's like...

 My response "fair enough but you also didn't mention the items will be completely unsellable"